-2. If mechanics are responsible for all the possible experiences inside a computer game, they also have to contribute to the narrative and story line possibilities.
+1. If mechanics are responsible for all the possible experiences inside a computer game, they also have to contribute to the narrative and the story line possibilities.

-3. The experience of a story is connected to the perception of change.
-If something changes and we do perceive at least a part of this change, we would describe this as a story.
+2. The experience of a story is connected to the perception of change.
+If something changes and we do perceive at least a part of this change, we can describe this as a story.
 In this regard you could assume that you were instructed by the medium to perceive the change.

-4. The mechanics of a computer game are also perceivable and can get cultural significance, in which case you convey something by using specific mechanics.
+4. The mechanics of a computer game are also perceivable and can get cultural significance, in which case you can convey something by using specific mechanics.

-6. These forms of intertextuality go beyond the plot elements of a story-driven game because mechanics can encompass all actions.
+5. These forms of intertextuality go beyond the narrative devices of a rather story-driven game because mechanics encompass all actions.

 Popularity as a factor to describe short term and long term consistency of computer game mechanics

 - Popularity is an integral part in economic decisions because you want to maximize your target group.
 If something is popular it reaches per definition a big audience.

 - mechanics are narrative devices and can be understood as specific narrative elements, as motifs

 - Consistency is the major characteristic of motifs because it describes that a phenomenon has happened repeatedly